Glorfingol/web/README.md

 A light application that allows you to create a simple website.
 Technologies :
-Java 8, Spring Boot 2, Thymeleaf, Bootstrap, Jquery and FontAwesome
+Java 8, Spring Boot 2 M7, Thymeleaf 3.0.9, Bootstrap 4, Jquery 3.2.0 , CodeMirror 5.34.0 and FontAwesome

 # Configuration
 The main configuration file is application.yml